CHILDREN + YOUNG PEOPLE

 Working with schools, colleges and businesses the CYP team help individuals to develop self-awareness and support their emotional, behavioural, mental and social health and wellbeing.

-Our local council partners include Glasgow, Falkirk, Clackmannanshire, West Dunbartonshire, North Lanarkshire, South Lanarkshire, Stirling and Inverclyde.
+Our local council partners include Glasgow, Aberdeenshire, North Lanarkshire, South Lanarkshire, Inverclyde, West Dunbartonshire, Stirling and East Dunbartonshire.